-NOTE: Should overheating occur or the gas supply fail to shut off, turn off the manual gas control valve to the appliance.
+Should overheating occur or the gas supply fail to shut off, turn off the manual gas control valve to the appliance.

 NOTE: During low demand periods when hot water is not being used, a lower thermostat setting will reduce energy losses and may satisfy your normal hot water needs.
 If hot water use is expected to be more than normal, a higher thermostat setting may be required to meet the increased demand.
-When leaving your home for extended periods (vacations, etc.) Set the electronic control display temperature "COOLER" button to its lowest setting.
+When leaving your home for extended periods (vacations, etc.) turn the temperature dial to its lowest setting.
 This will maintain the water at low temperatures with minimum energy losses and prevent the tank from freezing during cold weather.